heseltime/heseltime.github.io/pages/rDai.md

 \text{where } \mathbf{W} \in \mathbb{R}^{n \times n}, \mathbf{U} \in \mathbb{R}^{n \times 2n}, \text{ and } \mathbf{v} \in \mathbb{R}^{n} \text{ are the parameters.
 The dimension } n \text{ is the size of the hidden vector in the BiRNN.}
 $$

 (Hochreiter and Adler)

 After calculating the attention scores, a softmax function is applied to derive the attention vector, which is then used to compute the context vector as a weighted sum of the encoder's hidden states.

-This process is illustrated in the section's figures, showing how the model focuses on different parts of an input sequence to generate each word in the target sequence.
+$$

+a(i) = \text{softmax}(e(i)).

+$$

 ### Multiplicative and Local Attention